The internet is a big place, and navigating it can be daunting. Try out our top tips for not getting lost in cyber-space.

 3. Upgrade your browser

 Whilst there are merits to each of the main browsers, there’s no point in setting yourself at a disadvantage by operating a browser which is not up to date.
-If, for example, you’re operating Mozilla Firefox 8.0, check for any messages that pop up when you’re next using your browser.
-These messages will probably be offering you a free download to update you to the slicker, faster and more efficient Firefox 9.
-Keep an eye on these messages, they can mean the difference between operating a top of the range browser and a sluggish has-been.
+Keep an eye on these messages to update your browser, they can mean the difference between operating a top of the range browser and a sluggish has-been.